OPENEHIRA/OPENLINK/README.md

 Output  →  Closing gripper... ✓
 ```

+The UI feels immediate.
+Hit Enter (or click a suggestion), and a thinking state appears instantly while the AI processes — a scanning progress bar, animated cursor, and the model name — then the result fades in.
+No blank waiting, no jarring jumps.

-No need to memorise commands — click a suggestion and the robot responds instantly.
-After each command, suggestions update to show what makes sense to do next.
+No need to memorise commands.
+Click a suggestion and the robot responds.
+After each action, suggestions update to show logical next steps.

 ---